argoflow/argoflow/README.md

 ./setup_repo.sh <your_repo_fork_url> <your_branch_or_release>
 ```

-To change what Kubeflow or third-party componenets are included in the deployment,
+To change what Kubeflow or third-party components are included in the deployment,
 edit the [root kustomization.yaml](./kustomization.yaml) and
 comment or uncomment the components you do or don't want.